hiepnh14/Trading-Platform/README.md

 # Stock Trading Website
 ## Project description:
 A project from CS50 Introduction to Computer Science.
-This website is a financial platform that allows users to register, query, buy, sell stocks.
+This website is a financial platform that allows users to register, query, buy and sell stocks.
 The data for the price of the stocks are updated in real-time using IEX.
 ## Structure: